🦷How Many Teeth Do Humans Have?

-Most adults have 32 teeth, including 8 incisors, 4 canines, 8 premolars, and 12 molars (4 of which are wisdom teeth).
-Healthy teeth are essential for good digestion!
+Most adults have 32 teeth, consisting of 8 incisors, 4 canines, 8 premolars, and 12 molars (4 of which are wisdom teeth).
+Clean and white teeth are very important for proper digestion!
+Were you ever concerned with the number of teeth that human beings can get?

 Take advantage of our limited-time Dental Implant promotion—now only $240!